USEPA/AMET/docs/AMET_Users_Guide_v1.md

 =============

-After untarring the AMET code and data and installing/building the required three tiers of software components (as discussed in the AMET installation guide referenced above), the next stage is to configure the AMET system.
+After untarring the AMET code and data and installing/building the required two tiers of software components (as discussed in the AMET installation guide referenced above), the next stage is to configure the AMET system.
 In the $AMETBASE/configure directory, you will find five
 files:

--   A perl configuration file (amet-config.pl).

 -   An R configuration file (amet-config.R).